 “Did you know we were at the academy together?”
 Roman interrupted.
 “Well, not so much together as there at the same time.”

-Roman trailed off, playing with a loose thread in his shirtsleeve.
+He trailed off, playing with a loose thread in his shirtsleeve.
 The revelation was news to Logan.
-Though he wanted to ask questions, he decided to follow a feeling that had served him well during interrogations and stayed quiet.
+Though he wanted to ask questions, de decided to follow a feeling that had served him well during interrogations and stayed quiet.

 “You were a few years above me.
 We met once, while you were assisting the close combat instructor.
 What was her name?”